 We are an interdisciplinary major and minor that helps prepare students for living in a diverse and global society—by examining how the social construction of gender shapes personal identities, beliefs, and structured opportunities.
 In a range of courses, the women and men who enroll in our courses will systematically analyze the intersections of gender, sexuality, race, and social class.

-As an interdisciplinary program, Women’s and Gender Studies focuses on students integrating the skills taught across the liberal arts, and expects its majors to engage in both critical and creative thinking.
+As an interdisciplinary program, Gender, Sexuality and Women’s Studies (GSW) focuses on students integrating the skills taught across the liberal arts, and expects its majors to engage in both critical and creative thinking.
+The curriculum examines a range of issues across both national and international contexts.
+This includes gendered violence, sexual harassment, queer theory, inequality, social justice, power dynamics and human interaction.
 The analytical skills they acquire in the study of gender and society can be applied beyond the campus to other activities and eventually to their professional careers.